oracle-livelabs/security/database/advanced/avdf-restructured/getting-started.md

 # Oracle Audit Vault and DB Firewall (AVDF)

 ## Introduction
 As a security administrator, your mission is to protect and monitor a growing fleet of Oracle databases—ensuring both operational efficiency and data security.
-This workshop introduces you to multiple pre-seeded Pluggable Databases (PDBs), including **employees_search** and **customer_orders**, and demonstrates how AVDF empowers you to manage and secure a database fleet at scale.
+This workshop introduces you to multiple pre-seeded Pluggable Databases (PDBs), including **Employees_search** and **Customer_orders**, and demonstrates how AVDF empowers you to manage and secure a database fleet at scale.

-**Employees_search PDB** powers the company’s in-house self-service HR application, giving employees access to sensitive personal and salary information.
+- **Employees_search PDB** powers the company’s in-house self-service HR application, giving employees access to sensitive personal and salary information.
 Its integrity, availability, and security are critical to maintaining trust and operational continuity.

-**Customer_orders PDB** supports the company’s client-facing order management application, containing sensitive customer data such as order, billing, shipping, and payment information.
+- **Customer_orders PDB** supports the company’s client-facing order management application, containing sensitive customer data such as order, billing, shipping, and payment information.
 Ensuring its accuracy, availability, and security is essential for customer satisfaction, business continuity, and commercial success.

 Through this workshop, you’ll gain hands-on experience in using AVDF to monitor, protect, and manage these databases, arming you with the tools and insights to secure a real-world database fleet efficiently and confidently.